-1. The officers of this Association shall be elected for a term of one (1) year by ballot of the members present, provided there be a quorum, at the July meeting.
-The presiding Officer at the July meeting will accept nominations from the floor.
+1. The officers of this Association shall be elected for a term of two (2) years by ballot of the members present, provided there be a quorum, at the October meeting.
+The presiding Officer at the October meeting will accept nominations from the floor.
 Elections will be held and the candidate for each office who receives the majority vote of the voting members present shall be elected.

 2. Nominees for office shall be Regular or Family Members over the age of eighteen (18) and shall give their approval before becoming a candidate for office.

-3. The term of office of any Officer of the Association shall be one calendar year, beginning August 1st and ending July 31st.
+3. The term of office of any Officer of the Association shall be two calendar years, beginning November 1st and ending October 31st.

-4. Any Officer may succeed himself in office indefinitely with the exception of the president, who shall be limited to two (2) consecutive one (1) year terms.
+4. Any Officer may succeed himself in office indefinitely with the exception of the president, who shall be limited to one (2) year term.

 5. Officers of the Association may be expelled for violation of the Association’s Constitution, By-laws, or for other conduct which would tend to cause discredit to fall upon the Association or upon amateur radio as a whole.
 Proposed removal of an officer shall be openly discussed at a regular or special meeting and the reasons for removal explained.
 All voting members of the Association will be notified of this meeting.
 The affected officer shall be notified at least seven (7) days in advance of the meeting, at which time a vote of the members will be taken.
 Officers may be removed on the motion by two- thirds (2/3) majority vote of those attending, provided there be a quorum.